-DE98Maxx Crosby6-5255RookieFourth-round pick by the Raiders in the 2019 NFL Draft...Madehis first career NFL start at defensive end in Week 5 and recordedhis first career sack...Has tallied 11 tackles (seven solo), two sacks,two passes defensed and one forced fumble...
-Only rookie in NFLwith a sack (2), forced fumble (1) and pass defensed (2) this season.
+Fourth-round pick by the Raiders in the 2019 NFL Draft...
+Made his first career NFL start at defensive end in Week 5 and recorded his first career sack...Has tallied 17 tackles (13 solo), two sacks, two passes defensed and two forced fumbles.